LeetLLM

 What temperature does

-Before we add randomness, we need a dial that controls how much randomness to allow.
+Before adding randomness, you need a dial that controls how much randomness to allow.
 Temperature is that dial.
 It reshapes the probability distribution before we sample from it.

 TokenOriginal Probability